John Newton: Slave trading

-Newton returned in 1748 to Liverpool, a major port for the Triangle Trade.
+Newton returned in 1748 to Liverpool, a major port for the Triangular Trade.
 Partly due to the influence of his father's friend Joseph Manesty, he obtained a position as first mate aboard the slave ship Brownlow, bound for the West Indies via the coast of Guinea.
 After his return to England in 1750, he made three voyages as captain of the slave ships Duke of Argyle (1750) and African (1752–53 and 1753–54).
 After suffering a severe stroke in 1754, he gave up seafaring, while continuing to invest in Manesty's slaving operations.